ila36IX/Notes/JavaScript/js argv and file system.md

 }
 ```

-you can use the `fs` for dealing with files. [more info](https://geekflare.com/handling-files-in-javascript/)
+You can use the `fs` for dealing with files. [more info](https://geekflare.com/handling-files-in-javascript/)